jruels/ansible-windows-best/labs/ansible-vault/index.md

 In this lab, you will learn how to use Ansible Vault to encrypt sensitive data in a playbook.
 You will create a new playbook that uses a vault-encrypted variable file to deploy a website on a Windows host.

 ## Lab Steps
-Perform the following steps on Windows Target 1 in VS Code
+Perform the following steps on Windows in VS Code

 1. In Visual Studio Code and open the `ansible-working` repository created in a previous lab.
 2. Create a new directory named `vault` in the `ansible-working` repository.